raalesir/HPC_bash_align/README.md

 -------------
 Implements 'standard' pipeline: reads mapping and SNP calling with the Bowtie and Samtools correspondingly.
 Both Bowtie and Samtools are utilizing the multicore  parallelization.
+The script is to be submitted to SLURM.

 distributedBowtie.sh and runBowtieRemote.sh
 ------------------